 Mobile phones (cell phones) and SIM cards

 Ah, Canadian cell phones.
-Unfortunately no matter how ahead Canada wants to be with technology, it is still way behind with telecommunication.
+Unfortunately no matter how ahead Canada wants to be with technology, it is still way behind with telecommunication (but there have been great strides forward in recent years).
 Firstly, you pay to receive calls.
 Yes, both people in a conversation pay to have that call.
 In Canada things like Caller I.D. (knowing who is calling you, even if they are programmed into your address book) and Voicemail are luxuries that you will also pay extra for.
 Oh, and if you’re phoning anyone from outside your near location (i.e. your local town or suburb) then technically it’s ‘long distance.’
 Bizarre!